 The City of Bellevue is a Washington municipal corporation that provides the full range of traditional municipal services through its various departments.
 These functions include, but are not limited to, maintaining public records.
-The Public Records Division, located in the City Clerk's Office, shall maintain descriptions of the City's organization and the process through which the public may obtain records from the City.
+The Public Records Division shall maintain descriptions of the City's organization and the process through which the public may obtain information from the City.